bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

     set -ex
     sudo apt-get install -y cmake

-{% include message_box.html type="important" title="Don't forget the `-y` flag for `apt-get`!" content=" If you don't add the `-y` (/"yes/") flag to the `apt-get` command, `apt-get` will present a prompt which you have to accept or deny manually.
+{% include message_box.html type="important" title="Don't forget the `-y` flag for `apt-get`!" content=" If you don't add the `-y` (\\"yes\\") flag to the `apt-get` command, `apt-get` will present a prompt which you have to accept or deny manually.
 This is not a problem on your own Linux machine, but in a CI environment you can't provide manual input for `apt-get`.
 To prevent this issue, and to auto accept the prompt, just use the `-y` flag, as shown in the example. "%}

 ## Advanced option: use `deps` in `bitrise.yml`